Outsourcing is a cost-effective and flexible way for organisations to quickly access expertise or resources to support their operations.

 So they can fulfil your requirements now, but will they be able to do it over the time scales that you require?

 If you have decided that a function should be outsourced, you need to ensure that the provider can deliver the service over your timescales.
-Does the provider have strategy to replace personnel, or to grow the team to meet your goals?
+Does the provider have a strategy to replace personnel, or to grow the team to meet your goals?

 If the provider is reliant on an individual to provide the expertise, for example, a capable executive, does the provider have a succession plan in place, or the ability to cover if that individual leaves the company?

-Outsourcing to an individual contractor or freelancer may seem like a cost effective option, but it is rarely sustainable.
+Outsourcing to an individual contractor or freelancer may seem like a cost-effective option, but it is rarely sustainable.
 This may be suitable for a project, but unlikely to work for a process that needs to be delivered consistently over the longer term.

 Generally we think of outsourcing and off-shoring as synonymous.
 But that is not always the case.
 The location of the provider may be an important requirement to deliver the service.